Seven ways Messianic Jews fulfill the “Irrevocable Call” of Romans 11:29

 It bothers me deeply that this person feels this way.
 I connect with Gentile leaders all over the world and I have never sought to make them feel “less than” and I don’t think they have ever felt that from me.
 We should not be jealous of each other’s calling but rejoice with each other as we succeed in our unique callings.

 Gentile believers are just as close to Yeshua as Jewish believers.
 “But now in Messiah Yeshua, you who once were far away have been brought near by the blood of Messiah.”
-(Ephesians 2:13) That is the issue of intimacy with God.
-There is no difference.
+(Ephesians 2:13) When it comes to salvation, there is no difference between Jew or Gentile or genders.
 Gentiles followers of Yeshua “are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household.”
 (Ephesians 2:19) Notice he says with God’s people, not instead of.
+The Gentiles drawing close and becoming citizens of the commonwealth of Israel does not in any way negate the calling on Messianic Jews.

 Co-heir is not a small thing!

-There are some aspects of Israel’s call that are now also on the entire Church.
+There are many aspects of Israel’s call that are now also on the entire Church.
 When Gentiles are grafted into the Jewish-rooted olive tree (Romans 11), they become co-heirs (Ephesians 2) and join in this calling, such as being a light to the nations (Matthew 5:14-16) and being a priestly nation (1 Peter 2:9).

 Furthermore, in the age to come, we will rule and reign together.
 Revelation 5 begins by emphasizing the preeminence of Yeshua, the Jewish man/Messiah.
 He is the “Lion of the tribe of Judah” and the “Root of David”.
 But the people He has purchased with his blood (v.
 9) are from every nation, and “they will reign on earth.”